phu0ngng/nccl/docs/userguide/source/env.rst

-Supported subsystem names are INIT (stands for initialization), COLL (stands for collectives), P2P (stands for peer-to-peer), SHM (stands for shared memory), NET (stands for network), GRAPH (stands for topology detection and graph search), TUNING (stands for algorithm/protocol tuning), ENV (stands for environment settings), ALLOC (stands for memory allocations), CALL (standard for function calls), PROXY (stands for the proxy thread operations), NVLS (standard for NVLink SHARP), BOOTSTRAP (stands for early initialization), REG (stands for memory registration), PROFILE (stands for coarse-grained profiling of initialization), RAS (stands for reliability, availability, and serviceability subsystem) and ALL (includes every subsystem).
+Supported subsystem names are INIT (stands for initialization), COLL (stands for collectives), P2P (stands for peer-to-peer), SHM (stands for shared memory), NET (stands for network), GRAPH (stands for topology detection and graph search), TUNING (stands for algorithm/protocol tuning), ENV (stands for environment settings), ALLOC (stands for memory allocations), CALL (stands for function calls), PROXY (stands for the proxy thread operations), NVLS (stands for NVLink SHARP), BOOTSTRAP (stands for early initialization), REG (stands for memory registration), PROFILE (stands for coarse-grained profiling of initialization), RAS (stands for reliability, availability, and serviceability subsystem) and ALL (includes every subsystem).